-- 2. Video hearings will be considered on a case-by-case basis.
-A motion and order to appear by video is required.
-Video hearings are not permitted for Non-Jury Trials or evidentiary hearings. - 3.
+- 2. Telephone hearings will be considered on a case-by-case basis, but will not be permitted for evidentiary hearings longer the 15 minutes.
+A motion and order to appear by phone is required.
+Telephone hearings are not permitted for Non-Jury Trials. - 3.
 Emergency Hearings: If an emergency situation arises, counsel may request that a hearing be set on short notice.
 The body of the motion must contain a detailed explanation of the circumstances constituting the emergency as well as the substance of the motion.
 The motion must be filed with the Clerk and a copy e-mailed to the Judicial Assistant before a hearing will be set.
 The Court will review the motion and if it is determined an emergency, the Judicial Assistant will contact counsel to set the hearing. - 4.
 Discovery Motions and Motions to Compel: The mere filing of a Motion is insufficient.
-OSCEOLA - County Civil Division 61-G Page 2 of 8

 The motion must be set for hearing to bring the matter to the Court's attention.
 Motions to Compel, as well as all discovery motions, must comply with the Florida Rules of Civil Procedure including, but not limited to, a certification of a good faith attempt to resolve that matter without court action.
 See Fla.R.Civ.P 1.380(a) (2).
-If no response or objection has been filed to the initial Supreme Court approved discovery requests, the moving party may submit a proposed order (in Word Format) with the Motion.
+If no response or objection has been filed to initial Supreme Court approved discovery requests, the moving party may submit a proposed order (in Word Format) with the Motion.
 If, after review, the Court determines a hearing is necessary, the Judicial Assistant will advise accordingly.